RedDotdot/Nix-Os-Install/Install.md

 - `sudo mkdir /mnt/boot` #Create a boot directory in our NIXROOT partition
 - `sudo mount /dev/disk/by-label/NIXBOOT /mnt/boot` #Mount NIXBOOT partition to /mnt/boot
 - `sudo swapon /dev/mapper/swap` #Enable the use of the swap partition

+# Create clevis entry in luks
+To automate decryption at boot with tpm we need to add clevis as a keyslot in luks:
+- `nix-shell -p clevis tpm2-tools` #Make clevis and tpm2-tools
+- `sudo clevis luks bind -d /dev/disk/by-label/LUKSROOT tpm2 '{}'` #When prompted type the passphrase
+- `sudo clevis luks bind -d /dev/disk/by-label/LUKSSWAP tpm2 '{}'` #When prompted type the passphrase
+- `exit` #Exit nix-shell

 # Creating the nix config
 Now that all the filesystem is setup we need to create the NixOs config: